-According to Japan National Tourism Organization (JNTO), the estimated number of inbound travelers to Japan in June reached 2.7 million with an increase of 15.3% compared to the previous year, recording the best June ever.
-The accumulated figure for the first half of 2018 was about 16 million, or up by 15.6%, compared to 2017 indicating that the inbound market has a stable growth during these years.
+According to Japan National Tourism Organization (JNTO), the estimated number of international travelers to Japan in June was 2,600, which declined by 76.3% compared to the previous year.
+The accumulated figure for the first half of 2020 was 3.95 million visitors.

-Travelers to Japan come from all over the globe.
+Despite the effects of the pandemic, travelers to Japan come from all over the globe.
 However, the recent boom in the tourism industry was sustained by an increase in visitors from neighboring Asian nations.
 For the past year, visitors from China, South Korea, Taiwan, and Hong Kong account for more than 70 percent of the total number of inbound tourists.
-The number of Chinese travelers grew by 15 percent (7.35 million), while those from South Korea surged by 40 percent (7.14 million).

 For South-East Asian countries, such as Thailand, Malaysia, Indonesia, and Vietnam, a drastic growth compared with the previous year can also be observed.
 Other inbound tourists come from western countries such as the United Kingdom, France, Canada, Australia, and the United States of America.

-This boost in the tourism market has been helped by several factors, including a relatively weak yen and more lenient visa requirements, particularly for the very significant Chinese market.
-The international travel boom continues to be aided by the increase of low-cost carriers and the growing number of people in many countries with adequate disposable income to afford overseas trips.
+This boost in the Japanese tourism market before the pandemic has been helped by several factors, including a relatively weak yen and more lenient visa requirements, particularly for the very significant Chinese market.
+The international travel boom also continued to be aided by the increase of low-cost carriers and the growing number of people in many countries with adequate disposable income to afford overseas trips.